 Stanford is a very small city located in the state of Kentucky.
 With a population of 3,675 people and three constituent neighborhoods, Stanford is the 114th largest community in Kentucky.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Stanford is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Stanford is a city of sales and office workers, service providers, and production and manufacturing workers.
-There are especially a lot of people living in Stanford who work in office and administrative support (16.30%), management occupations (7.96%), and maintenance occupations (7.67%).
+Stanford is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Stanford is a city of service providers, sales and office workers, and production and manufacturing workers.
+There are especially a lot of people living in Stanford who work in office and administrative support (16.00%), teaching (7.82%), and management occupations (7.64%).

-Stanford is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Stanford doesn't have a public transportation system that people use for their commute.

 Stanford is a somewhat ethnically-diverse city.
 The people who call Stanford home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Stanford residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Stanford include German, English, Norwegian, and Scottish.

 The most common language spoken in Stanford is English.
-Other important languages spoken here include French and Other Indo-European.
+Other important languages spoken here include French and Russian.